Published on: 2025-08-04

 Assets such as commodities (silver, platinum, base metals) and inflation-adjusted products can serve as safeguards against inflation and currency depreciation.

-As of late November 2025, spot silver is trading around US $53~$56/oz, up around 30 -40% in 2025.
-While industrial demand has slowed, its use as a store of value has returned: some analysts suggest silver gains more during stagflation scenarios.
+As of early March 2026, spot silver is trading at approximately $83 to $84 per ounce, reflecting an increase of about 13% to 15%.
+While industrial demand has slowed, its use as a store of value has returned as silver gains more during stagflation scenarios.

 As central banks increasingly diversify reserves away from the dollar, holdings of gold, euros, and yuan (albeit limited by convertibility) act effectively as safe-haven assets.